Parma police: 5-year-old boy murdered, father under arrest

 Parma police were called out to the home in the 4700 block of Russell Avenue around 2 p.m.

-According to officers, the 31-year-old man was taken into custody at the scene.
+According to officers, the 31-year-old man was taken into custody at the scene, but his name has not been released.

 Copyright 2021 WOIO.
 All rights reserved.